China avoids clear support for UN peacekeepers in Syria

-BEIJING China's Foreign Ministry Monday backed Arab League mediation in Syria but offered no clear sign of support for its call to send in peacekeepers to halt the Syrian government's violent crackdown on opposition groups.
+BEIJING China's Foreign Ministry on Monday backed Arab League mediation in Syria but offered no clear sign of support for the league's call to send in peacekeepers to halt the Syrian government's violent crackdown on opposition groups.

-The Arab League Sunday passed a resolution asking the U.N.
-Security Council to authorize a joint U.N.-Arab peacekeeping mission to Syria.
+The Arab League on Sunday passed a resolution asking the U.N.
+Security Council to authorise a joint U.N.-Arab peacekeeping mission to Syria.

 Chinese Foreign Ministry spokesman Liu Weimin would not be drawn on whether China supports sending in peacekeepers.